Usona Institute is committed to advancing knowledge and understanding within the field of psychedelic sciences through our scholarship program.

 Beginning October 1, 2022, applications and materials may be submitted to our scholarships team

-- Usona Institute Scholarship Application and Questionnaire
+- Usona Institute Scholarship Application

 - Proof of enrollment and/or acceptance* to the institution or certification/training program